-3 Two security futures will be considered "identical" for this purpose if they are issued by the same clearing agency or cleared and guaranteed by the same derivatives clearing organization, have identical specifications, and would offset each other at the clearing level.
+Note: 6 Two security futures contract will be considered "identical" for this purpose if they are issued by the same clearing agency of cleared and guaranteed by the same derivatives clearing organization, have identical specifications, and would offset each other at the clearing level.
+See Amendment No.1, Supra note 3.